F.a.q.

 What is included in a funded residency?

-Funded residents receive free lodging in one of the three live/work studios for one or two weeks.
-Access to laundry and a $500 stipend per week is also included.
-Artist collectives can receive up to $1000 per week.
+Funded residents receive free lodging in one of the three live/work studios for two weeks, as well as access to laundry in a common shared space.
 WiFi is available in each of the studios, but can be finicky.
 Artists are responsible for travel and meals during the residency.
 If you need additional funding to support your residency, EoD can provide a letter of confirmation.
+We announce calls for funded residency applications each year.

 How many funded residencies are offered?